-MEDICAL INSURANCE BILLING AND CODING Credential Clock Hours Credit Units Length Campus(es) Version Diploma 560 35 6 months (day) Eagan, Gahanna, Pittsburgh, South Plainfield 1-1 No longer on No larger appelling new students in this version of the program.
-Please see the program upon for version as of the program which is new effected at Eagan
+MEDICAL INSURANCE BILLING AND CODING Credential Clock Hours Credit Units Length Campus(es) Version Diploma 560 35 6 months (day) Eagan, Gahanna, Pittsburgh, South Plainfield 1-1 No longer en No longer enrolling new students in this version of the program.
+Please see the preceding pages for version 2-0 of the program.